Hi, I'm Kevin!

 Some rules I follow:

-• HTTPS-only traffic between systems
+• HTTPS-only traffic

 • SSL certificate management with Let's Encrypt and AWS Certificate Manager